zenphantom/ml-git/docs/qs_checkout.md

 $ ml-git clone git@github.com:example/your-mlgit-repository.git
 ```

-With the tag of the version you want to download is rather simple to retrieve a specific version locally to start any experiment by executing on of the following commands:
+With the tag of the version you want to download is rather simple to retrieve a specific version locally to start any experiment by executing one of the following commands:

 ```
 $ ml-git dataset checkout computer-vision__images__faces__fddb__1